Ornithopter: Wing design

 If future crewed motorized ornithopters cease to be "exotic", imaginary, unreal aircraft and start to serve humans as junior members of the aircraft family, designers and engineers will need to solve not only wing design problems but many other problems involved in making them safe and reliable aircraft.
 Some of these problems, such as stability, controllability, and durability, are necessary for all aircraft.
 Other problems specific to ornithopters will appear; optimizing flapping-wing design is only one of them.

 An effective ornithopter must have wings capable of generating both thrust, the force that propels the craft forward, and lift, the force (perpendicular to the direction of flight) that keeps the craft airborne.
 These forces must be strong enough to counter the effects of drag and the weight of the craft.

 Leonardo's ornithopter designs were inspired by his study of birds, and conceived the use of flapping motion to generate thrust and provide the forward motion necessary for aerodynamic lift.
 However, using materials available at that time the craft would be too heavy and require too much energy to produce sufficient lift or thrust for flight.
 Alphonse Pénaud introduced the idea of a powered ornithopter in 1874.
 His design had limited power and was uncontrollable, causing it to be transformed into a toy for children.
-More recent vehicles, such as the human-powered ornithopters of Lippisch (1929) and Emil Hartman (1959), were capable powered gliders but required a towing vehicle in order to take off and may not have been capable of generating sufficient lift for sustained flight.
+More recent vehicles, such as the human-powered ornithopters of Lippisch (1929) and Emiel Hartman (1959), were capable powered gliders but required a towing vehicle in order to take off and may not have been capable of generating sufficient lift for sustained flight.
 Hartman's ornithopter lacked the theoretical background of others based on the study of winged flight, but exemplified the idea of an ornithopter as a birdlike machine rather than a machine that directly copies birds' method of flight.
 The 1960s saw powered uncrewed ornithopters of various sizes capable of achieving and sustaining flight, providing valuable real-world examples of mechanical winged flight.
 In 1991, Harris and DeLaurier flew the first successful engine-powered remotely piloted ornithopter in Toronto, Canada.
 In 1999, a piloted ornithopter based on this design flew, capable of taking off from level pavement and executing sustained flight.